MatusChladek/ml-bp/README.md

 in real time combined with automated response is critical for long-term system reliability

 #### MITIGATION STRATEGY:
-a) Prediction Bias - distribution of predicted labes vs distribution of observed labels should be same
+1. Prediction Bias - distribution of predicted labes vs distribution of observed labels should be same
-b) Average observed value
+2. Average observed value
-c) Action Limits - eg in bidding - max value on bid, max amount of positive bids
+3. Action Limits - eg in bidding - max value on bid, max amount of positive bids
-d) Upstream Procedures - monitor success of preprocess/ingest/store pipelines
+4. Upstream Procedures - monitor success of preprocess/ingest/store pipelines

 ### 14. Reproducibility Debt

 - make sure to be able to reproduce experiments that led to production decision

 #### MITIGATION STRATEGY:
-a) Keep experiments log
+1. Keep experiments log

 ### 15. Cultural Debt

 - hard line between ML research and engineering

 #### MITIGATION STRATEGY:
-a) reward deletion of features
+1. reward deletion of features
-b) reward reduction of complexity
+2. reward reduction of complexity
-c) reward improvements in reproducibility
+3. reward improvements in reproducibility
-d) reward stability
+4. reward stability
-e) reward monitoring
+5. reward monitoring``